 This handbook is designed to provide you with relevant information about the operation of the University.
 As well as giving practical advice, it includes important information on how your degree works and the relevant University regulations you will need to be aware of.
 Some of this information varies depending on which cohort you belong to.
-The information in this handbook refers to the 2022/23 cohort of students on taught postgraduate programmes of study.
-These are students who start Year One of their studies in September 2022.
-Students who enter directly into Year Two in September 2022 will be part of the 2021/22 cohort.
+The information in this handbook refers to the 2023/24 cohort of students on undergraduate programmes of study.
+These are students who start Year One of their studies in September 2023.
+Students who enter directly into Year Two in September 2023 will be part of the 2022/23 cohort.

-students in different cohorts, and for postgraduate students.
+Separate editions are available for undergraduate students in different cohorts, and for postgraduate students.
 You will be provided with subject-specific information by your School/Institute.
 If in the unlikely event that the information provided by your School/Institute conflicts with the information provided in this publication, you should, unless officially informed otherwise, follow the information provided in this booklet.